Adosh74/Adosh74.github.io/caching with redis.md

 - Get the connection string from the dashboard.

-## Basic Node.js application
+## Basic Node.js Application

 - Create a new node.js application with express.

 - Or you can use my node starter template [Node-ENV](https://github.com/Adosh74/Node-Env)

-## Install Redis dependency and connect to Redis
+## Install Redis Dependency and Connect to Redis

 - Install the `redis` package using yarn.